Olympia Fields Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Olympia Fields’s MS4 Program

-Stormwater management following dethatching is critical in Olympia Fields, which is part of the Lake Michigan watershed and subject to MS4 (Municipal Separate Storm Sewer System) permit requirements.
-Exposed clay soils are highly prone to erosion, so immediate overseeding within 24-48 hours is recommended, or temporary erosion control blankets should be used on slopes exceeding 10-15%.
-Sediment barriers must be installed to protect storm drains, and all work should be scheduled to avoid periods of heavy rain, as forecasted by the National Weather Service Chicago.
-Never dethatch when soils are saturated, as this can cause severe rutting and increase sediment runoff.
-Compliance with Illinois EPA Water Quality & Watershed Management and the Clean Water Act is required.
-For more information on stormwater best practices and MS4 compliance, contact:
+Stormwater management is a critical component of dethatching in Olympia Fields, which is part of the Lake Michigan watershed and subject to MS4 (Municipal Separate Storm Sewer System) permit requirements.
+Exposed clay soils are highly prone to erosion and sediment runoff, especially after dethatching.
+Immediate overseeding within 24-48 hours is essential to stabilize soil, while temporary erosion control blankets should be used on slopes exceeding 10-15%.
+Protecting storm drains from sediment is required, and all work should be scheduled to avoid heavy rain events, as forecasted by the National Weather Service Chicago.
+Never dethatch when soils are saturated, as this can cause severe rutting and compaction.
+For more information on stormwater compliance and erosion control, contact:

 20040 Governors Highway, Olympia Fields, IL 60461